Humility: Christianity

-St. Augustine stresses the importance of humility in the study of the Bible, with the exemplars of a barbarian Christian slave, the apostle Paul, and the Ethiopian eunuch in Acts 8 (De Doctrina Christiana, prooem.
-4–7 [hereafter DDC]).
-Both learner and teacher need to be humble, because they learn and teach what ultimately belongs to God (DDC, prooem.
-7–8; 1 Cor.
-4:7).
+St. Augustine stresses the importance of humility in the study of the Bible, with the exemplars of a barbarian Christian slave, the apostle Paul, and the Ethiopian eunuch in Acts 8.
+Both learner and teacher need to be humble, because they learn and teach what ultimately belongs to God.
 Humility is a basic disposition of the interpreter of the Bible.
-The confidence of the exegete and preacher arises from the conviction that his or her mind depends on God absolutely (DDC, 1.1.1).
-Augustine argues that the interpreter of the Bible should proceed with humility, because only a humble person can grasp the truth of Scripture (DDC, 2.41.62).
+The confidence of the exegete and preacher arises from the conviction that his or her mind depends on God absolutely.
+Augustine argues that the interpreter of the Bible should proceed with humility, because only a humble person can grasp the truth of Scripture.